 This can also be used with the integration of another programming language.
 Every programming language has an extension to embed SQL in its code.

 Working with SQL

-As we know this is a querying language, and it deals with the data stored in the back end.
+As we know, this is a querying language, and it deals with the data stored in the back end.
 Hence the interface is not so interesting.
 One won’t get UI to play with colors and designs.
 There are just tables with columns and rows.
-But if data really interests you then SQL is the language you must learn.
-Working with SQL you get to play with data, join tables and performance tuning.
+But if data really interests you, then SQL is the language you must learn.
+Working with SQL, you get to play with data, join tables and perform tuning.
 You can write some procedure and transactions to perform analysis task and also schedule a job using SQL.

 Advantages of SQL

 Below are some of the advantages of SQL

 1. Requires no coding

 This is declarative language; one just needs to mention the output he/she wants.
 It has straightforward commands to perform actions like select, update, delete etc. One does not need to write complex code to retrieve data from a database or manipulate the data.

 2. Well defined standard